-GROSSMONT/CUYAMACA COLLEGE DISTRICT
+GROSSMONT-CUYAMACA COMMUNITY COLLEGE DISTRICT

+Grossmont College

 Emeritus Policy

 Emeritus recognition is an honor bestowed by the Grossmont-Cuyamaca Community College District on a faculty member following retirement from a career of meritorious service to the college.
 Emeritus status may be awarded posthumously.
 Emeritus status may be sought on the honoree by 1) an academic department/program faculty, 2) the appropriate Dean/Vice President of the College, or 3) three or more tenured faculty colleagues.
-The person nominating the honoree shall be responsible for providing the President of the Academic Senate with the completed nomination for Emeritus Status form and supporting documentation.
+The person nominating the honoree or retiree seeking emeritus rank shall be responsible for providing the President of the Academic Senate with the completed nomination for Emeritus Status form and supporting documentation including three letters recommending the honoree for Emeritus status.
 Upon recommendation of the Academic Rank Committee (ARC), and approval of the Academic Senate and Governing Board, the honor will be bestowed by the President of the College in a public ceremony such as convocation or the next commencement ceremony following approval.

 Article 1 – Criteria